-A few years back I decided I needed to organize my son's children's books.
+A few years back I decided I needed to organize my little boys books.
 As he has TONS!!
-So I came up with this simple but very useful forward facing children's bookcase.
+So I came up with this simple but very useful forward facing bookcase.
 It is still in use today.
 It has moved rooms and is now full of even more books.
 (See how I rotate books in THIS post.)
 But it is in great condition and now the baby girl loves to pull books off and look at them.
 Thought I'd share so you can get organized too!

 I started with this great printer box.
 You'll want a box that is very thick so it will last longer then a few weeks.